 There's another baby name page at Catholicity for extra ideas!

 St. Anne's Helper Audio Baltimore Catechisms for First Communion and Confirmation make excellent Baptism gifts since they will teach the truths necessary for your family and friends to keep the Faith.

 Adult converts are grateful to have an easy way to review the basic Catholic beliefs.
 Once they have already studied this material they can receive all three sacraments on the very same day, so one would want to give these CDs early since they help prepare for Baptism, too.

-Parents are thrilled to find such easy help with teaching the Faith as in this version of the Baltimore Catechism.
+Parents are thrilled to find such easy help with teaching the Faith as in this version of the Baltimore Catechism, especially for homeschool.
 They frequently learn or relearn right along with their children.
 We know many who did!

 In our family we like to give:

 "Baptism is the sacrament which cleanses us from Original Sin, makes us Christians, children of God, and heirs of Heaven."